tubalainen/home-assistant-pollenkoll/README.md

 # Home Assistant Pollennivå

-Custom component for getting current pollen levels from pollenkoll.se I started from https://github.com/JohNan/home-assistant-pollenkoll and tweaked it to behave as I wanted.
-His version gives you all allergens as attriutes on one single entity but I wanted one allergen per entity.
+Custom component for getting current pollen levels from pollenkoll.se This code started with https://github.com/simonfalun/home-assistant-pollenkoll and Simon forked it from https://github.com/JohNan/home-assistant-pollenkoll and tweaked it to behave a bit different.
+JonNans version gives you all allergens as attriutes on one single entity but I wanted one allergen per entity.

+I also added a template sensor examples for presenting the pollen status in text.

+This version is also adapted for Home Assistant 0.91 and above (Breaking changes)

 Visit https://pollenkoll.se/pollenprognos/ to find available cities